kujenga/website/content/blog/goml-mlp.md

 hidden layer to the network.

 {{< emgithub "https://github.com/kujenga/goml/blob/b73f6122025613f0ffe91033a959b8d0093baab4/neural/mlp_test.go#L209-L238" >}}

-The `predictionTestBool` function is a simple helper that asserts that the output of the network always matches the output of the labeled data for the corresponding boolean function.

 Below is the output of these tests (with the `Introspect` function ommitted).
 We can observe how the predictions trend toward the correct labels.
 The assertions